Friday, February 28, 2025

 Sunday, February 2, 2025

-Deep-Dive: Specific Movement Sequences for Each Personality Structure
+Deep-Dive: Autonomic-Based Movement Sequences for Each Personality Structure

 These sequences are designed to directly target the autonomic imbalances and muscular armoring patterns in each personality defense.
 Each sequence includes: